prefix-dev/rattler-build/docs/recipe_file.md

 **Note: not yet implemented**

-Pin compatible let's you pin a package based on the version retrieved from the variant file (if the pinning from the variant file needs customization).
+Pin compatible lets you pin a package based on the version retrieved from the variant file (if the pinning from the variant file needs customization).

 E.g. if the variant specifies a pin for `numpy: 1.11`, one can use